 Can I use music from games such as UNDERTALE or DELTARUNE in my YouTube videos?

 If you do use music published by Materia Music Publishing, we ask you to please credit the appropriate composer/copyright holder in your video’s description.
-In the case of UNDERTALE or DELTARUNE, that means crediting Toby Fox as the composer and Materia Music Publishing as copyright administrator.
+In the case of UNDERTALE or DELTARUNE, that means crediting Toby Fox as the composer and Materia Music Publishing as the copyright administrator.
 Giving credit where it’s due is the right thing to do!

 Why do you claim music on YouTube?